awsdocs/aws-doc-sdk-examples/mvps/redshift_workflow/SPECIFICATION.md

 The status is deleting
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-This concludes the Amazon Redshift example scenario.
+This concludes the Amazon Redshift example mvp scenario.
 --------------------------------------------------------------------------------
 ```